Thelma Coyne Long: Honours and awards

 On 30 August 2000, Long was awarded the Australian Sports Medal.
 She was inducted into the Australian Tennis Hall of Fame in a ceremony at Melbourne Park during the Australian Open on Australia Day in 2002.
 In 2013, she was inducted into the International Tennis Hall of Fame.

 Personal life

-She was born in Sydney, Australia on 14 October 1918, the only child of Tom and Dorrie Coyne and was schooled at the Sydney Girls High School.
+She was born in Sydney, Australia, on 14 October 1918, the only child of Tom and Dorrie Coyne and was schooled at the Sydney Girls High School.

 On 30 January 1941, she married Maurice Newton Long of Melbourne.
 The marriage did not continue after the end of the Second World War.

 In May 1941, during the Second World War, Long joined the Red Cross as a transport driver and worked in Melbourne.
-On 19 February 1942, she joined the Australian Women's Army Service (AWAS) and rose to the rank of captain in April 1944.
-For her service in the AWAS, she was awarded the War Medal 1939–1945 and Australia Service Medal 1939–1945.
+On 19 February 1942, she joined the Australian Women's Army Service (AWAS) and rose to captain in April 1944.
+For her service in the AWAS, she was awarded the War Medal 1939–1945 and the Australia Service Medal 1939–1945.

-Long worked as a volunteer at the State Library of New South Wales, and she received the Volunteer Service Award in 1999.
+Long volunteered at the State Library of New South Wales and received the Volunteer Service Award in 1999.

 Coyne died on 13 April 2015 at the age of 96.